-Forms of Examination The course is examined through a project work (conducted and reported in group) and by means of an individual written exam (three separate occasion during the course): Project assignment: Oral presentation (group) with documentation.
-Learning goals: 1.3, 2.1, 2.2, 3.1 och 3.2 Credits (hp): 3,0 Grading scale: U/G Students who receive "not passed" on the project assignment will be asked for an additional written assignment as supplement.
-Exam: individual written home exam Learning goals: 1.1, 1.2, 1.3, 3.2, 3.3 Credits (hp): 4,5 Grading scale: A-F Students who receive "not passed" on the individual written home exam, as a whole, will be asked for an additional written assignment as supplement.
-For the grade E on full course, E is required for the individual exam and an approved project assignment (G).
-The individual written exam is given throughout the course as three different essays (three different occasions and one question/essay at each occasion).
-Its total score (max 30) determines the individual grade on the full course (A-F).
+Forms of Examination The course is examined through two written assignments (conducted and reported in group) and by means of an individual written exam: Assignment 1: Oral and written presentation (in group) Learning goals: 1.1-1.3, 2.1-2.2, 3.1-3.4 Credits (hp): 2,0 Grading scale: pass (G)/ not pass (U) Assignment 2: Oral and written presentation (in group) Learning goals: 1.1-1.3, 2.1-2.2, 3.1-3.4 Credits (hp): 2,0 Grading scale: pass (G)/ not pass (U) Exam: individual written exam Learning goals: 1.1-1.2, 3.1-3.4 Credits (hp): 3,5 Grading scale: A-F For the grade E on full course, passed is required for the individual exam and on all assignments.
+The final grade will be based on the individual written exam.
 If the student has received a decision/recommendation regarding special pedagogical support from the University of Borås due to disability or special needs, the examiner has the right to make accommodations when it comes to examination.
 The examiner must, based on the objectives of the course syllabus, determine whether the examination can be adapted in accordance with the decision/recommendation.
 Student rights and obligations at examination are in accordance with guidelines and rules for the University of Borås.
 Literature and Other Teaching Materials Books Ekström K. M., Ottosson M. & Parment A. (2017).
 Consumer behavior classical and contemporary perspectives.
 Lund: Studentlitteratur Kawamura, Yuniya (2005).
 Fashion-ology: an introduction to fashion studies.
-Oxford: Berg Articles Ajzen, I. & Fishbein, M (1977) Attitude-Behavior Relations: A Theoretical Analysis and Review of Empirical Research, Psychological Bulletin 84 (5), 888-918 McCracken, G. (1986) Culture and consumption: A theoretical account of the structure and movement of the cultural meaning of consumer goods.
+Oxford: Berg Söderlund, M., (2018).
+Experiments in marketing.
+Lund: Studentlitteratur.
+Articles Ajzen, I. & Fishbein, M (1977) Attitude-Behavior Relations: A Theoretical Analysis and Review of Empirical Research, Psychological Bulletin 84 (5), 888-918 McCracken, G. (1986) Culture and consumption: A theoretical account of the structure and movement of the cultural meaning of consumer goods.
 Journal of consumer research, 13, pp.71-84 Murray, Jeff B. (2002) The Politics of Consumption: A Re-Inquiry on Thompson and Haytko's (1997) "Speaking of Fashion".
-Journal of Consumer Research, vol 29 (December) Sirgy, Joseph M. (1982), Self-Concept in Consumer Behavior: A critical Review, Journal of Consumer Research, 9(3), 287-300.
-Thompson, Craig J. and Haytko, Diana L. (1997) Speaking of Fashion: Consumers' Uses of Fashion Discourses and the Appropriation of Countervailing Cultural Meanings.
+Journal of Consumer Research, vol 29 (December) Sirgy, Joseph M. (1982), Self-Concept in Consumer Behavior: A critical Review, Journal of Consumer Research, 9(3), 287-300 Thompson, Craig J. and Haytko, Diana L. (1997) Speaking of Fashion: Consumers' Uses of Fashion Discourses and the Appropriation of Countervailing Cultural Meanings.
 Journal of Consumer Research.
 Vol 24 (June) pp. 15-42 Student Influence and Evaluation The course is evaluated in accordance with current guidelines for course evaluations at the University of Borås, where students' views will be gathered.
-The course evaluation report is published and returned to participating and prospective students in accordance with the abovementioned guidelines, and underlies the future development of courses and education programs.
+The course evaluation report is published and returned to participating and prospective students in accordance with the above-mentioned guidelines, and underlies the future development of courses and education programs.
 The coordinating teacher is responsible for the implementation of the course evaluation as described above.
-Miscellaneous The course is offered in the Business Informatics program - International Marketing and IT (IMIT) - and as a separate course at bachelor level.
+Miscellaneous The course is a program course in the Master's program in Fashion management and marketing.
 The course syllabus in Swedish is the official binding document.